wilsonsilva/mistral/PYTHON_CLIENT_COMPARISON.md

 ## Testing

 The Ruby gem aims for 1:1 parity with the Python client.
 As such, it uses `Minitest` (similar to Python's `pytest`).
-However, testing was simplified by using and `webmock` for stubbing requests, instead of implementing 100% test coverage and using RSpec, which is usually what I do.
+However, testing was simplified by using `webmock` for stubbing requests, instead of implementing 100% test coverage and using RSpec, which is usually what I do.

 ## Examples